jostylr/role-dnd-hybrid/src/rules.md

 * 20 Can mask non-native accent, can converse in quite abstract talk.
 * 25 Different dialects usable.

+### Criticals

+If one rolls the top score on a die, one gets to roll the next lower die.
+This proceeds until the 1d4 level at which point it stops.
+If one starts at the 1d4 level, one gets one additional 1d4 roll.

+One can add the rule that if the die rolled a 1, then the opposition gets to roll an extra die as if they had rolled a critical success.
+This might be a good rule for applying to monster rolls as a way of helping out the players.

 ## Stat Points